JowoScript/JowoScript/README.md

 	<li>If the party members intimidate me then I will be blacklist by the party for no reason whatsoever, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 	<li>Muhammad Nurcahyo Pratomo is tax-free from the government and invansion, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 	<li>People who have been to prison are strictly prohibited from using new programming languages ​​and products return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 	<li>Intimidation, whether verbal or otherwise, is strictly prohibited.
-The incident against Muhammad Nurcahyo Pratomo is a serious offense and could result in a fine of 1,000 trillion rupiah return to the rules of Muhammad Nurcahyo Pratomo </li>
+The incident against Muhammad Nurcahyo Pratomo is a serious offense and could result in a fine of 1,000 trillion rupiah return to the rules of Muhammad Nurcahyo Pratomo dan siapa nyuruh buat music akan jadi tersangka utama ya</li>
 <li>All types of psychometric test questions should be must eliminated as a requirement for entering the workforce or of kind , return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 <li>The government is strictly prohibited from waging war between countries except to combat gambling sites, narcotics, corruption and the like, return to the rules of Muhammad Nurcahyo Pratomo (the law by law)</li>
 <li>Must follow obey the legal policy rules and regulations in force in the country where you live and cannot be contested by any party</li>